- Published on

 - Here you will see the total mobile data consumption stats.

-What is Android Auto
+What is the Android Auto App?

 Android Auto is an app that synchronizes navigation functions of your smartphone with your car's onboard computer.